CSE237SP2022/project-lettucechoose/README.md

 ### What user stories were completed this iteration?
 * Users can order customized salad in command lines.
 * Users can make multiple orders after orders.
-* Some items have limited quantity.
+* Currently, base items have limited quantity.
 If there's no stock, users are prompted to make other choice.

 ### What user stories do you intend to complete next iteration?
 * We need to implement other customizable items (such as drizzles, drinks) and allow more creativity to users.